-If a formal charge is issued, the Director will refer the case to the Student Conduct unless the Respondent has specified that the Respondent would prefer the case to be heard by the Associate Vice Chancellor.
-Once referred, written communication will be sent notifying the Respondent of the referral to the appropriate hearing body and the time, date and location of the hearing.
-The hearing shall be conducted by the SCB or the Associate Vice Chancellor without regard to the conduct review or any mediation.
+If a formal charge is issued, the Director will refer the case to the appropriate hearing body.
+Once referred, written communication will be sent notifying the Respondent, Complainant, alleged victim, and any investigator of the referral to the appropriate hearing body and the time, date and location of the hearing.

+The hearing shall be conducted by the hearing body without regard to the conduct review or any informal resolution or mediation attempted.